wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 1.1 =
+* There was a security hole in the calendar that allowed contributors to publish posts when they couldn't in the standard edit screen.
+We now only allow contributors to save drafts and schedule a post for review.

 = 1.0 =
 * Fixed a scrolling issue where you can't click the action links on the last post if the individual day showing a scroll bar.